Medical

 Testicular mesothelioma is almost never suspected before surgery.
 The typical diagnostic pathway begins when a patient presents with a painless scrotal mass or swelling, often attributed to a hydrocele (a benign fluid collection around the testicle).
 The clinical presentation closely mimics common benign conditions, which is why most cases are diagnosed incidentally during surgical exploration.

 Scrotal ultrasound is the initial imaging study, which may reveal a solid mass, a complex cystic lesion, or a hydrocele with nodular thickening of the tunica vaginalis.
-Unlike testicular germ cell tumors, serum tumor markers (alpha-fetoprotein, beta-HCG, and LDH) are typically normal in testicular mesothelioma, which helps narrow the differential diagnosis but does not identify mesothelioma specifically.
+Unlike testicular germ cell tumors, serum tumor markers (alpha-fetoprotein, beta-HCG, and LDH) are typically normal in this cancer, which helps narrow the differential diagnosis but does not identify the malignancy specifically.

 The definitive diagnosis requires histopathological examination of the surgical specimen.
-Immunohistochemistry is essential: testicular mesothelioma cells stain positive for calretinin, Wilms tumor protein (WT-1), cytokeratin 5/6, and D2-40—markers that confirm mesothelial origin and distinguish the tumor from adenocarcinoma, reactive mesothelial hyperplasia, and other scrotal malignancies.
+Immunohistochemistry is essential: the tumor cells stain positive for calretinin, Wilms tumor protein (WT-1), cytokeratin 5/6, and D2-40—markers that confirm mesothelial origin and distinguish the tumor from adenocarcinoma, reactive mesothelial hyperplasia, and other scrotal malignancies.
 CT imaging of the chest, abdomen, and pelvis is performed after diagnosis to assess for metastatic disease.

-"The diagnostic challenge with testicular mesothelioma is that it looks like a hydrocele on imaging and in the operating room.
+"The diagnostic challenge with this condition is that it looks like a hydrocele on imaging and in the operating room.
 The surgeon often goes in expecting a routine procedure and finds something entirely different.
 That's why pathology is so critical—the immunohistochemistry panel is what tells us this is mesothelioma and not another type of cancer."

 What Are the Treatment Options for Testicular Mesothelioma in 2026?